 Avoid Risky Situations

-Men need close friends in their lives who they trust.
-Seek out a buddy who you can be open and honest with and have regular conversations about the state your marriage, your temptations, and your emotional well-being.
+Men and women need close friends in their lives who they trust.
+Seek out a buddy with who you can be open and honest and have regular conversations about the state of your marriage, your temptations, and your emotional well-being.
 Your accountability partner can help you sort through these issues and give you frank, objective advice.

 Communicate Your Feelings